pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/01_Configuration_Details.md

                              # Send a email notification to a list of user roles (role names) when the transition get's applied
                              notifyRoles:          []

+                             # Change published state of element while transition (only available for documents and data objects).
+                             changePublishedState: no_change # One of "no_change"; "force_unpublished"; "force_published"

                  # Actions which will be added to actions button independently of the current workflow place.
                  globalActions: